DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

   backend service.
 In fact, if the Authorization header is not removed, the Backend-as-a-Service API will throw an invalid token error.

-3. Click "Save" to save your API Proxy
+3. Click "Save" to save your API Proxy.
+Again, you may see the new revision popup.
+You should save a new revision.

-4. Use the "Deployment" dropdown to deploy this new API Proxy to "test"
+4. Use the "Deployment" dropdown to deploy the latest revision this new API Proxy to "test"
   ![](./media/click-to-deploy.png)

+  If for any reason an older revision of this proxy is deployed, you can use the revision dropdown to select older revisions and undeploy them, before deploying the latest.

 Done!
 OK, Let's test it.